kimjiminnus/kospiForecast/README.md

-# Transformer Encoder vs TimesFM 2.5 for Multivariate Financial Time-Series Forecasting
+# Custom Transformer Decoder vs TimesFM 2.5 for Multivariate Financial Time-Series Forecasting
-A PyTorch project investigating the forecasting performance of a custom Transformer Encoder-only architecture against Google's TimesFM 2.5 Decoder-only model used as a zero-shot baseline.
+This project seeks to evaluate the forecasting performance of a custom Transformer Decoder model trained on domain-specific data against Google's pre-trained TimesFM 2.5 Decoder-only foundation model used as a zero-shot baseline.

 (By someone forced into a long-term investor by the KOSPI😔)

 ## Overview
-The project provides a reusable, modular framework for configuring, training and evaluating Transformer-based models against Zero-shot forecasting of a TimesFM 2.5 model on multivariate financial time-series data.
+The project provides a reusable, modular framework for configuring, training and evaluating Transformer-based models inspired by Hugging Face APIs.

 ## Project Structure
 ```text